Innovation and Discovery in Pediatric Liver Cancer Treatment

 “This is a type of treatment that seeks to educate a patient’s own T cells to recognize and target tumor cells,” Rangaswami said.
 “This is only the second trial using this approach to treat liver tumors.
 The first trial used a CAR T product directed against a different antigen.
 We’re very excited to offer this to patients who have disease that has relapsed in the face of frontline and second-line treatment.”

-A phase 2 trial of another innovative type of immunotherapy, immune checkpoint inhibition, is also underway at UCSF Benioff Children’s Hospitals, as well as three other facilities across the country.6
+A phase 2 trial of another innovative type of immunotherapy, immune checkpoint inhibition, led by the Dana Farber Cancer Center, is also underway at UCSF Benioff Children’s Hospitals, as well as three other facilities across the country.6

 “In this trial, we are studying an immune checkpoint inhibitor known as pembrolizumab in patients who have relapsed or refractory hepatocellular carcinoma (HCC) or an intermediate type of liver cancer between hepatoblastoma and hepatocellular carcinoma called hepatocellular neoplasm, not otherwise specified, or HCN, NOS,” Rangaswami said.
 “Innovative treatments such as this approach and using T cell–directed therapies will hopefully be effective strategies for patients who suffer from relapsed diseases in the future.”